Palau opens 'sterile travel corridor' with Taiwan

 Palau President Surangel Whipps Jr. spoke at a reception in Taiwan to launch the travel bubble concept.

-"The only reason we can have this sterile corridor bubble is because both of our countries are COVID-safe," said Whipps.
+"The only reason we can have this sterile corridor bubble is because both of our countries are COVID-safe," Whipps said.

 Both sides will take extra precautions to keep COVID-19 out of Taiwan and Palau, Whipps said.